sheikhdiallo/COM304_FOUNDATION_1/sessions/session3/docs/gertboard-wiringpi-intro.md

 (Control-c to exit)
 ```
-This automatically puts the pin in output mode before blinking LED 5 1 to 0.
+This automatically puts the pin in OUTPUT mode before blinking LED 5 between 1 to 0.

-After using `blink` you can toggle the vlaue of a pin using
+After using `blink` you can toggle the value of a pin using `toggle`

 ```
 gpio -g toggle 22